Dog House Training Tips

-- If your dog does not eliminate when taken outside, keep him crated or supervised and try again later.
+- If your dog does not eliminate when taken outside, keep them crated or supervised and try again later.

 Supervise and Use A Crate or Small Penned-In Area

-- Most dogs enjoy being in their crate if it is the right size and he is comfortable and properly introduced to the space.
+- Most dogs enjoy being in their crate if it is the right size and they are comfortable and properly introduced to the space.
 Dogs are den animals and view the crate as their special place where they do not want to go to the bathroom.
 If they do, there is a problem you need to address.

-- You may also consider using an exercise pen with your dog as long as he is not eliminating in the pen.
+- You may also consider using an exercise pen with your dog as long as they are not eliminating in the pen.

 - Your puppy should be in the crate when unsupervised to minimize accidents, including overnight.